 We see this again, plainly, in Bucer’s description of what he called “the Ministry of the Discipline of the Life and Manners.”

 The discipline of life and manners consists in this … by the authority and magisterium of our Lord Jesus Christ, each person should strengthen and advance his neighbors, wherever this is possible, and urge them to progress in the life of God, as his disciples, in his faith and knowledge.
 And if any fall into error of doctrine or some vice of life and manners, whoever can should with utmost zeal recall such persons from all false doctrine and depraved activity …

-Irecall encouraging anyoneat least “by the authority and magisterium of Jesus Christ I urge you to progress in the life of God.” that Bucer’s heart for his flock was to feed and care for them with love and grace.
-Discipline is for those who struggle and fall is reducible to hauling wayward members before the Session.
+I cannot recall encouraging anyone, at least lately, “by the authority and magisterium of Jesus Christ I urge you to progress in the life of God.”
+But it is clear that Bucer’s heart for his flock was to feed and care for them with love and grace.
+Discipline is not merely for those who struggle and fall.
+Nor is it ever reducible to hauling wayward members before the Session.
 Discipline is the work of the Holy Spirit.

 For Bucer, teaching and ruling elders serve together as shepherds under the One True Shepherd, Jesus Christ.
 Their authority derives not from personal attributes, knowledge, charisma, or any quality within them.
 Rather it is conferred upon them by the Holy Spirit through their appointment as servants of the Word.
 They have no authority in themselves, but only as they fulfill their responsibilities to love, lead, and care for the flock by the power of the Holy Spirit under the authority of God’s Word.
 Bucer’s words remind us of Paul’s: “In him you are also being built together into a dwelling place for God by the Spirit” (Eph.
 2:22); “And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, to equip the saints for the work of ministry …” (Eph.
 4:12).